arnaudoff/netsky/README.md

 - libboost-system-dev
 - nodejs >= 6.5.0
 - npm >= 3.10.3
+- web server for serving the client (optional)

 Other dependencies will be fetched from git as submodules and from NPM.

 ## Building and running

 ```shell

 # Clone the repository

 $ git clone https://github.com/arnaudoff/netsky